 Kizaki-Wolf Scholarship for Instructor Training, Course Leader Training & PRO Training

 The Kizaki-Wolf AIARE Scholarship supports outstanding outdoor professionals in furthering their avalanche education and teaching skills.
 This scholarship provides full or partial tuition for an Instructor Training Course, Course Leader Training Course or PRO 1 or PRO 2 course.
 The selection committee focuses on three criteria in evaluating applicants:

 - Outdoor professional career (guide, patroller, outdoor educator, etc.) dedication and achievement;

 - An appreciation of, and commitment to, an inclusive and diverse community of outdoor recreationalists and professionals.

-1. APPLY FOR YOUR COURSE: Apply and be accepted (or wait-listed) to an AIARE ITC, CLT, PRO 1, or PRO 2.
+1. APPLY FOR YOUR COURSE: Apply and be accepted (or wait-listed) and pay the non-refundable deposit to an AIARE ITC, CLT, PRO 1, or PRO 2.
 Only scholarship applicants who are registered (or wait-listed) for an AIARE professional-level course will be considered.
-Course registration opens July 1, and applications do not require a tuition payment.

 2. SUBMIT YOUR SCHOLARSHIP APPLICATION, including:

 - Your CV, including outdoor professional positions, education, courses, certifications, and number of days worked annually as an outdoor professional.

 - A Personal Statement addressing the following questions: